 INTRODUCTION

 The future of housing systems for lactating dairy cattle is shifting toward improved cow comfort.
 Bedded pack loose housing systems are designed for cow comfort (Bewley et al. 2017).
 In loose-housing bedded-pack or composted bedded-pack systems there are fewer foot and leg injuries than free-stall barns (Burgstaller et al. 2016).
 There are also reports of decreased incidence of mastitis for dairy cows on compost bedded pack (Astiz et al. 2014).
 Bedding managed for low moisture and high temperature reduce counts of bacterial pathogens (Staphylococci, Streptococci, and Bacilli species) and improve herd hygiene (Eckelkamp et al 2016).
 Bedding is an important source of bacteria and fungi that can be transmitted to the teat and mammary gland (Eckelkamp et al. 2016), potentially changing the ability of these communities to resist dysbiosis.
 The indigenous microbiome may modulate the potential for opportunistic bacteria or fungi to become pathogenic, preventing infection.

+Not sure these statements entirely true, needs to be more nuanced

+Do we even want to spend a ton of words on CBP interest/importance, or just focus on novelty of our survey?

 Based on our preliminary research, we discovered an apparent paradox of greater pathogen counts yet less disease on bedded packs suggests that organic dairy producers may benefit from integrating bedded-pack technologies into their farm systems (Andrews et al. 2019).
 Dairy producers are always under pressure to maximize profitability, improve market access and meet consumer demands.
 Furthermore, consumers are increasingly expressing interest and concern for animal welfare and animal housing.